usnistgov/800-63-3/sp800-63a/sec8_privacy.md

 [Section 4.2 requirement 5](#4.2-r5) requires the CSP to provide effective mechanisms for redressing applicant complaints or problems arising from the identity proofing, and make the mechanisms easy for applicants to find and access.

-The Privacy Act requires federal CSPs that maintain a system of record to follow procedures to enable applicants to access and, if incorrect, amend their records.
+The Privacy Act requires federal CSPs that maintain a system of records to follow procedures to enable applicants to access and, if incorrect, amend their records.
 Any Privacy Act Statement should include a reference to the applicable SORN(s), which provide the applicant with instructions on how to make a request for access or correction.
 Non-federal CSPs should have comparable procedures, including contact information for any third parties if they are the source of the information.

 CSPs should make the availability of alternative methods for completing the process clear to users (e.g., in person at a customer service center, if available) in the event an applicant is unable to establish their identity and complete the registration process online.